Joe Chill: Pre-Crisis version

-In Detective Comics #235 (1956), Batman learns that Chill was not a mere mugger, but actually a hitman who murdered the Waynes on orders from a mob boss named Lew Moxon.
-Batman also deduced that was why he himself was left unharmed by Chill: so he would unwittingly support Moxon's alibi that he had nothing to do with a robbery that was really a planned murder.
+In Detective Comics #235 (1956), Batman learns that Chill was not a mere mugger, but actually a hitman who murdered the Waynes on orders from mob boss Lew Moxon as revenge for Thomas foiling one of his robberies.
+Batman deduces that Chill spared his life so he would unwittingly support Moxon's alibi that he had nothing to do with a robbery that was really a planned murder.

 In The Brave and the Bold #79 (September 1968), Joe Chill is revealed to have a brother named Max who is also a criminal.
-Max Chill is suspected of having murdered Boston Brand (AKA Deadman), though the suspicion proves erroneous as Boston Brand was actually killed by Hook.
+Max Chill is suspected of having murdered Boston Brand / Deadman, though the suspicion proves erroneous as Brand was actually killed by Hook.
 Max is killed when a stack of slot machines falls onto him while he is attacking Batman.

-In Batman #208 (January/February 1969), it is revealed that both Joe and Max had changed their name to Chill from Chilton and that their mother was the housekeeper to Bruce Wayne's uncle Philip Wayne, who became Bruce's primary guardian after his parents' deaths.
-As he was often away on business, Mrs. Chilton played the primary parental role in the boy's life.
-As an adult, Bruce continues to visit the elderly woman, whom he still calls "Mom Chilton", unaware of her connection with Joe and Max Chill.
-For her part, Mrs. Chilton knows Bruce is secretly Batman and is proud of him.
-She is also aware that her sons died fighting him and she still mourns their deaths.
-Perhaps because they were both domestic servants, Alfred, the adult Bruce's butler, was secretly aware of Mrs. Chilton's connection, but he kept that information from Bruce.
-He once mused that "in her own way, that dear woman more than made up for her son's heinous crime".
+In Batman #208 (January/February 1969), it is revealed that both Joe and Max had changed their name to Chill from Chilton and that their mother was the housekeeper to Bruce Wayne's uncle Philip, who became Bruce's primary guardian after his parents' deaths.
+As Philip was often away on business, Mrs. Chilton played the primary parental role in Bruce's life.
+As an adult, Bruce continues to visit her and still calls her "Mom Chilton", unaware of her connection with Joe and Max Chill.
+For her part, Mrs. Chilton knows Bruce is Batman and is proud of him.
+She is also aware of what her sons did, but she still mourns their deaths.
+Alfred Pennyworth, the Wayne family butler, is also secretly aware of Mrs. Chilton's connection to Joe and Max Chill, but he keeps that information from Bruce.
+He muses that "in her own way, that dear woman more than made up for her son's heinous crime".